Legal Sports Sim Betting

-Now more than ever, there is huge interest in sports wagering simulations.
-While eSports – and eSports betting – are their own distinct market, video game sims fall more in line with traditional casino games like video poker or established lottery-style markets like historical horse racing.
+Now more than ever, there is huge interest in sports simulation video games.
+While eSports – and eSports betting – are their own distinct market, sports sims have emerged as a powerful presence that compliments the eSports as well as carving out its own platform.

-To learn how and where to legally wager on video game sims, our short guide gives you all the details.
-Virtual sports betting is a very real way to win big at legal online betting sites.
+To learn how and where to legally bet on video game sports sims, our guide gives you all the details.

 Is Sports Sim Betting Legal?

-For the rest of the US, video game simulation betting has no barriers to entry as long as you use the offshore sites we recommend.
+For the rest of the US, video game simulation betting has no barriers to entry as long as you use legitimate online sportsbooks, such as the ones we recommend.
 Federal laws like the Wire Act (1961) and the UIGEA (2006) don’t apply to individual bettors, which means you’re free to gamble on sports sims and other video game action online.
+You can learn more about current gambling laws in our legal section found in the top menu.

 |Site Name||Current Bonus||U.S.||Visit Site|